Nathalie246/Nathalie246/README.md

 In this project, I focused on analyzing customer churn based on data such as customer ID, gender, payment method, monthly fees, total charges, cancellations, and customer tenure.
 I used visualizations to present key metrics such as the number of customers, churn rate, and subscribed services.
 I calculated the risk of customer attrition based on factors like monthly fees, number of complaints, and customer tenure.
 On the dashboard, I created visualizations showing the distribution of churn by service, payment method, and contract type, as well as revenue analysis.
 In this project, I utilized my skills in writing DAX formulas and visualizations, enabling the company to understand which customers are most at risk of leaving.

-Link to my project repository: [Customer Churn Analysis - Natalia Markiewicz](https://github.com/Nathalie246/Nathalie246/blob/main/Customer%20Churn%20Analysis%20Natalia%20Markiewicz.pdf)
+Link to my project repository:➡️ [Customer Churn Analysis - Natalia Markiewicz](https://github.com/Nathalie246/Nathalie246/blob/main/Customer%20Churn%20Analysis%20Natalia%20Markiewicz.pdf)